rails/rails/guides/source/action_view_overview.md

 Partials can have their own layouts applied to them.
 These layouts are different from those applied to a controller action, but they work in a similar fashion.

-Let's say we're displaying an article on a page which should be wrapped in a `div` for display purposes.
-First, we'll create a new `Article`:
+Let's say you're displaying an article on a page which should be wrapped in a `div` for display purposes.
+First, you'll create a new `Article`:

 ```ruby
 Article.create(body: 'Partial Layouts are cool!')
 ```

-In the `show` template, we'll render the `_article` partial wrapped in the `box` layout:
+In the `show` template, you'll render the `_article` partial wrapped in the `box` layout:

 ```html+erb
 <%# articles/show.html.erb %>